matteocargnelutti/netlify-functions-session-cookie/README.md

 ```

 ### clearSession(context: Object)
-As the session object is passed to the Netlify Functions handler by reference, it is not possible to clear it all at once by simply replacing it by an empty object:
+As the session object is passed to the Netlify Functions handler by reference, it is not possible to empty by simply replacing it by an new object:

 ```javascript
 exports.handler = withSession(async function(event, context) {